Brown-University-Library/.github/profile/README.md

 **Keep private things out of the github code directory**

-* Things to keep out of the github code directory:
+* Things to keep out of code, and the github code directory:
   - passwords
   - API keys
   - server paths